SumiSastri/dev-blogs/docs/history-of-the-web/part2-web2.0.md

 Gabriel Manor-Leichtman’s in-depth look at browser developer tools to help debugging code and network performance issues was worth reviewing once again for its rich content and useful guidelines on the online playback of Stack Skills conference package.

-Loosely typed JavaScript, and its bug-ridden code, can partially be tackled with the stricter TypeScript superscript.
+Loosely typed JavaScript, and its bug-ridden code can partially be tackled with the stricter TypeScript superscript.

-TypeScript, has uses well beyond the frontend, as Ryan Cormack from the online card and gifts site, Moonpig, pointed out.
+TypeScript, has uses well beyond the front end, as Ryan Cormack from the online card and gifts site, Moonpig, pointed out.
 Using Amazon Web Services (AWS) which compiles down to Cloud Formation, you can move JavaScript code and embedded data from the frontend to the backend of apps with TypeScript lambda functions.

 This does not come without its trade-offs, Cormack said, you need to write imperative (versus declarative) code if you use YAML (Yet Another Markup Language - also known as YML) compilation, deal with constant code updates and have at least a foundational knowledge of AWS, which has its own learning curve.